knpraveen/IndiaEducationData/README.md

-# Analysis of Graduate Female in India using Data Vsiualization
+# Analysis of Graduate Female in India using Data Visualization

 ## About the Author